Photon-HDF5/photon-hdf5/docs/reading.rst

 This section describes an example of how to add support for reading Photon-HDF5 files to a smFRET analysis program.
-This scheme is implement in the burst analysis program `FRETBursts <http://tritemio.github.io/FRETBursts/>`_ (see `code <https://github.com/tritemio/FRETBursts/blob/master/fretbursts/loader.py#L226>`_ for full details).
+This scheme is implemented in the burst analysis program `FRETBursts <http://tritemio.github.io/FRETBursts/>`_ (see `code <https://github.com/tritemio/FRETBursts/blob/master/fretbursts/loader.py#L226>`_ for full details).